OpenShipping/openshipping.github.io/event-api/README.md

 # OpenShipping.org Event API

 The *Event API* deals with data sharing among shipping organizations.
 Data providers include any organization which takes an active part in the movement of containers.
 Data consumers can be anyone interested in these movements for operational or commercial purposes, capable of interpreting live streams of event data.
 The API is designed specifically for stateless fire-and-forget event posting, with emphasis on simple mapping especially from carriers' back-end systems.
 The OpenShipping.org Event API is fully documented [here](event-api.md).

-OpenAPI .yaml file for the Event API is [here](event-api.yaml) as well as on SwaggerHub [here](https://app.swaggerhub.com/apis/OpenShippingDotOrg/OpenShipping-EventAPI).
+The corresponding OpenAPI .yaml file for the Event API is found here: [event-api.yaml](event-api.yaml).
+The same is also available on SwaggerHub here: [https://app.swaggerhub.com/apis/OpenShippingDotOrg/OpenShipping-EventAPI](https://app.swaggerhub.com/apis/OpenShippingDotOrg/OpenShipping-EventAPI).

-While event publishing and tracking are individual use cases (and technically essentially segregates the POST and the GET endpoints), they largely deal with the same data, and are based on a common logical data model.
+Please note that the current version of the API is a baseline, not necessarily a final version.
+It covers the particular scope just described, and there is obviously many other aspects to global transport and trade which may be added in future releases.

 ## Targeted Scope, Processes and Technology
 Event API has been driven primarily by participating shipping lines since the October 2018 workshop under OpenShipping.org.
 The majority of the content has been agreed among all OpenShipping.org participants – importantly decisions about which existing standard to build upon (listed later).